*Updated for Academic Year 2018.

 Posters must have the approved “lock-up” which will be provided to you.
 A “lock-up” is a standard banner and/or set text that must appear on your and all other posters.
 We will check for this before printing is done.

-We will facilitate the printing of up to 50 free A3 posters for each candidate.
-All posters must be approved by the Elections team first – please email your proposed design to firstname.lastname@example.org for approval by 3pm on Friday 15 September.
+Each candidate will receive a voucher towards printing costs at the Unitec Copy Centre.
+All posters must be approved by the Elections team before being printed – please email your proposed design to email@example.com for approval.

 Candidates are expected to exercise common sense when placing posters on and around campus.
 Candidates may use the free space on poster boards but not if the poster board is labelled for specific purposes only or obviously only used by staff.
 If you use all the free space so that other candidates cannot use it, we may remove your material to make more space available.
 Be reasonable.